miraliumre/bios/README.md

 - [Manic PiXiE Dream Boot]
 - [The Disappearance Of The PC Speaker]

-### Advanced
+#### Advanced

-For the seasoned explorers, these challenges necessitate a deeper comprehension of BIOS firmware, specific motherboard designs, and the x86 architecture.
+For the seasoned explorers, these challenges require a deeper comprehension of BIOS firmware, specific motherboard designs, and the x86 architecture.
 They pose a more complex, time-demanding venture even for the experienced.